International Travel: FAQs

 Who needs to go through the International Travel Authorization process?

-All international travel conducted as Cal Poly business must be registered through the Cal Poly International Center and approved by the Provost.
-Travel abroad may include activities such as attending conferences, participating in tours, conducting funded research, taking students on non-credit international field trips, club activities or for students completing independent study/internship courses.
+All individual student and group travel conducted as Cal Poly business must be registered through the Cal Poly International Center and approved by the Provost/President.
+Travel abroad may include activities such as attending conferences, participating in tours, conducting funded research, taking students on non-credit international field trips, club activities, or for students completing independent study/internship courses.

 What about if I will be reimbursed by an outside entity?

-All international travel conducted as Cal Poly business must be registered through the Cal Poly International Center and approved by the Provost, even if a non-Cal Poly entity is paying for the travel expenses.
+All individual student and group travel conducted as Cal Poly business must be registered through the Cal Poly International Center and approved by the Provost/President, even if a non-Cal Poly entity is paying for the travel expenses.

 How do I know if I should complete the individual registration or group registration?

 If you are a faculty member leading one or more students on a trip abroad, then you will need to complete the group registration.
-If you are a faculty/staff member traveling with other faculty/staff members and NO students will be traveling with you, then each faculty/staff member completes their own individual travel registration.
+If you are a faculty/staff member traveling with other faculty/staff members and NO students will be traveling with you, then each faculty/staff member completes their own individual travel request via Concur.

 Does the International Center charge a fee?